sylabs/singularity-admindocs/configfiles.rst

 <userns-limitations>` for more information about running {Singularity}
 without ``setuid`` enabled.

-``root default capabilities``: {Singularity} allows the specification of capabilities kept by the root user when running a container by default.
+``root default capabilities``: In its default, non-OCI-mode, {Singularity}
+allows the specification of capabilities kept by default when the root user runs a container.
 Options include:

 -  full: all capabilities are maintained, this gives the same behavior as the ``--keep-privs`` option.